 The populations of variants rose and fell, some remaining in small numbers and others reappearing after they had been seemingly wiped out by the immune system.
 At late stages of the persistent infection development, the evolution of new variations almost stopped, though the immune system remained strong.
 The "arms race" theory fails to explain these observations, Bunimovich said.

-Using their model to track both variants and antibodies, the researchers found that certain variants were drawing the on themselves to protect others.
+Using their model to track both variants and antibodies, the researchers found that certain variants were drawing the immune system response on themselves to protect others.
 They called this newly-observed phenomenon "antigenic cooperation."
 The antibodies suppressed only the altruistic variants, leaving other viral members of the network unharmed.

 "The altruistic variants allow the antibodies to attack them, thereby sacrificing themselves, so other variants can survive," said Skums, the paper's first author.
 "The altruistic variants fool the immune system, rendering the immune system response to other variants ineffective.
 In essence, the surviving variants use the altruistic (sacrificing) variants as an umbrella to protect themselves."